emacsmirror/bray/readme.rst

    Push the current state onto the stack and set STATE active.

    Return non-nil when the state changed as was pushed.

-``(bray-state-stack-pop)``
-   Pop the current state off the stack.

-   Use after `bray-state-stack-push' to restore the previous state.
-   When the stack is empty `bray-state-default' is used.

-   Return non-nil when the state changed.

 ..
 END VARIABLES